SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 too few regulators protecting the public interest, so that has gone too far away from a cash system.

+The point Brett Scott makes, and this is very important, is that when banks shut down ATM and teller branches, they are forcing people to use their bank cards.
+But the currency unit is still the state currency, so what is the problem?

+The problem is that using the bank **_instruments_** (credit cards, EFT-POS, mortgages, hire-purchase) allows the banks to charge you transaction fees.
+The fees are so small most people do not care, but that is a fallacy of composition.
+Like voting in elections, the cumulative effect is a massive distortion.
+In voting it gives you democracy, but in banking is delivers power and control to single private institutions, the banks.
+It is far more egalitarian if the government's bank, the central bank, gives you payments access without fees, and without making your personal information the proprietary right of the banks to store.

+Governments do not need to charge fees, since they are the currency issuers.
+Unless they need to drive more demand for their currency, they can run payments for free, as a public utility, the cost of this is moving people who run the system out of the private sector into the public sector, that is the "pay for."
+Some folks are religiously opposed to that, but they cannot fairly oppose a system that has both options, private fee-charging banks *and* public fee-less banks.

+People say they would not trust governments either, and they're not wrong, but that's a failure of democracy, not a success for democracy, so what you want is a public currency system that is open and transparent and more democratic, not less.
+By all means though, if you trust a private banker more, then you can have the option to have them store your data instead.
+My point (same as Brett) is that people should have the option.

 ### Point 2 --- cash remains